 There are two kinds of medication that work to cut back acid production in the stomach: histamine antagonists (H2 antagonists or H2 blockers) and proton pump inhibitors (ppis).

 The main surgery performed for persistent heartburn is termed fundoplication.

 The operating surgeon initial cuts into the abdomen.
-Operating surgeon can either create one large incision for open surgery or laparoscopic surgery by creating some small incisions in stomach.
+Laparoscopic surgeon in Delhi can either create one large incision for open surgery or laparoscopic surgery by creating some small incisions in stomach.

 In laparoscopic fundoplication, the operating surgeon operates using tools inserted into the abdomen.
 This tightens the lower esophagus.
 That helps prevent acid from moving from the abdomen into the esophagus and causing acid reflux.

-Laparoscopic surgery needs a shorter recovery time with less pain than open surgery.
+Laparoscopic surgery in Delhi needs a shorter recovery time with less pain than open surgery.
 And it leaves no large scar.